Stage fright

 Stage fright or performance anxiety is the anxiety, fear, or persistent phobia that may be aroused in an individual by the requirement to perform in front of an audience, real or imagined, whether actually or potentially (for example, when performing before a camera).
 Performing in front of an unknown audience can cause significantly more anxiety than performing in front of familiar faces.
-Conversely, some performers report minimal anxiety when appearing before strangers, but severe stage fright when friends, family and colleagues are present.
-This condition can manifest as long as thirty-six hours beforehand, with classic symptoms such as nausea, dry mouth, and eye twitches.
+Conversely, some performers report minimal anxiety when appearing before strangers, but severe stage fright when friends, family, and colleagues are present.
+This condition can manifest up to 36 hours beforehand, with classic symptoms such as nausea, dry mouth, and eye twitches.

 In some cases, stage fright may be a part of a larger pattern of social phobia (social anxiety disorder), but many people experience stage fright without any wider problems.
-Quite often, stage fright arises in a mere anticipation of a performance, often a long time ahead.
+Quite often, stage fright arises from the mere anticipation of a performance, often long before it happens.
 It has numerous manifestations: stuttering, tachycardia, tremor in the hands and legs, sweaty hands, facial nerve tics, dry mouth, and dizziness.

 People and situations

-Stage fright can occur in people of all experiences. from those who are completely new to being in front of an audience to those who have done so for years.
+Stage fright can occur in people of all experience levels, from those who are completely new to being in front of an audience to those who have done so for years.
 It is commonly recognized in the population.
 Stage fright may, for example, have a negative impact on the individual's performance, such that it affects their confidence during job interviews, presentations, etc. It also affects athletes, teachers, actors, comedians, musicians, and politicians.
 Many people with no other problems in communication can experience stage fright, but some people with chronic stage fright also have social anxiety or social phobia, in which chronic feelings of high anxiety in any social situation are not uncommon.
 Stage fright can also be seen in school situations, like stand-up projects and class speeches.